 There are swimming classes at this pool from 3 pm. to 5 pm. and depending on how big the group of kids is, they may not let anyone else swim during these hours.

-Better to avoid because you never know if you can or cannot swim.
+Better to avoid it because you never know if you can or cannot swim.
 On the weekends it is open for anyone to swim.
 The water has always felt and smelled clean at this pool.
 Again, like at PoolSiri pool, there are VERY slippery tiles around the side of the pool.
 Be careful!

 The entire pool area is covered, so the direct sun does not hit during the hottest times of the day.
 In the evening there is some sun coming through the side.
 There is simple food made to order here, and there is a fairly good selection of juices.
 The fee for swimming is just 40 THB.

-Pool Location: From Krabi Town, taking “Krabi Road” also known as Vatchara Road, toward Makro go past the “Shell” Gas Station, continue up a slight hill, and then 300 meters down the other side of the hill make a U-Turn.
+Pool Location: From Krabi Town, take “Krabi Road” also known as Vatchara Road, toward Makro go past the “Shell” Gas Station, continue up a slight hill, and then 300 meters down the other side of the hill make a U-Turn.
 Go 200 meters and the entrance to this housing complex is on your left just before the large Krabi Provincial Electricity Authority.
 Go down the road, salute the guard at the entrance, continue the whole way up the hill and the pool is on your left.

 Somporn Hill Swimming Pool

-Somporn Hill is located on a cross-road between Maharat Road and Krabi Road, near Highway 4.
+Somporn Hill is located on a crossroad between Maharat Road and Krabi Road, near Highway 4.
 There is no name of the road in Google Maps any longer.
 I think it’s something like Waichat Road.
-Anyway, you can find the listing for the Somporn Hill Swimming Pool in Google maps.
+Anyway, you can find the listing for the Somporn Hill Swimming Pool in Google Maps.